Sineb El Masrar: Political positions

 El Masrar calls for an open and critical interpretation of Islam, and she believes that Islam is not incompatible with women's rights.
 She emphasizes that Islam as a whole should not be confused with Salafism and points to the existence of female imams and an openly gay imam, Ludovic-Mohamed Zahed, in Marseille, France.

+She is a supporter of Israel, supporting Israel's 2024 war on Gaza denying that there is a famine in Gaza, that Palestinian journalists reporting genocide are Hamas operatives in disguise and stating "The Palestinian issue has been instrumentalised to destabilise Western democracies".